 - Ask your local MPs and Councillors to Love Outdoor Play.
 The decisions they make shape the spaces and places children have to play, but do they even realise how important freedom to play outside is to you, to your family and to your local community?
 You can use our template letter to get your started and you can find the names of your Councillors, MP and other representatives at Write to Them, Parliament.gov.uk or Direct Gov.

 - Get involved in Playday, the annual celebration of children’s right to play!
-To celebrate Playday 2012 on Wednesday 1 August, why not organise your own play-filled celebration, or find out what’s happening in your area and offer to help out?
+Playday happens every year on the first Wednesday in August, why not organise your own play-filled celebration, or find out what’s happening in your area and offer to help out?

 Big or small, whatever you do will help make sure that more children can play out more often.